hongyuanjia/eplusr/README.md

 ....
 ```

-> NOTE: Under the hook, `stringr::str_detect` is used for searching,
+> NOTE: Under the hook, `stringr::str_detect` is used for matching,
 > which is case-sensitive by default.
 If you want more controls on how
-> the matching are performed, build your own regular expression using
+> the matching is performed, build your regular expression using
 > `stringr::regex`.

 After you get the objects, you can perform detailed modifications on
-them using methods in `IdfObject` class.
+them using methods in `IdfObject`.
+Below lists all methods it has.

 ``` r
 setdiff(ls(rp), "initialize")